 Flexing its mountainside muscle

 Seven ski resorts make up the Arlberg region (St Anton, St Christoph, Stuben, Zürs, Lech, Schröcken and Warth), but it’s taken a €45 million cable car to finally connect the lot.
-Whereas most cableways offer little more than a seat and an interminable conversation with
+Whereas most cableways offer little more than a seat and an interminable conversation

 Don’t know the difference between a plinth and a pilaster?
 You don’t need to be an expert to recognise a good building but understanding a little about architectural history and theory can make a walk around an unfamiliar city all the more rewarding.